 There are additional criteria that you must meet to be suitable for a Debt Relief Order.
-Your debt must be lower than £20,000 and you must not own a home.
-You must also not own assets with a combined value more than £1,000, with the exception of a vehicle if it is a vehicle that has been adapted for a disability.
+Your debt must be lower than £30,000 and you must not own a home.
+You must also not own assets with a combined value more than £2,000, with the exception of a vehicle if it is a vehicle that has been adapted for a disability, which can be £2000.

 What Counts as Significant Disposable Income?

 If you have £75 or less after all your bills and necessary expenses have been paid then you will not have significant disposable income.